 The process of finding a job is not a walk in the park.
 You submit all your resumes to loads of job portals.
 You apply countless times on Facebook, LinkedIn, Indeed, Monster, etc. You did all that you could just to find a niche.
 But you get dejected.
 Nobody’s calling you.
-No text back from an HR.
+No text back from the HR department.
 I get you.
 I’ve been there.

 If you want to extract inspiration from this article, you won’t find it here.
 We wrote loads of inspiring and informative ones from our other blogs, though.
 You can check out our website blog section for that.
 But today’s a different flavor.
 I aspire to inspire you with utter integrity.